sasajo/polyapi-java/packages/client/README.md

   // handle error
 });
 ```
-or you can register an error handler for all functions in context:
+Or you can register an error handler for all functions in context:
 ```
 errorHandler.on('myContext', (error) => {
   // handle error